ozanj/naed_presentation/index.md

 Comparison to alternative research designs
 - Large-N, random sample design
-    - Not possible because reruiting data unavailable for random sample
+    - Not possible because recruiting data unavailable for random sample
     - Not desirable for present research because large-N designs pool results across cases
 - Qualitative case study (usually collect data from multiple sources)
-    - Our design narrowly focused, systematic analysis of particular phenomena
+    - Our design is narrowly focused, systematic analysis of particular phenomena
     - Unlike Stevens (2007), we do not develop a holistic understanding of recruiting behavior

 --- .table